RaduVintan/sdn/Readme.md

 ### Usage generating graphs
 Some interesting types of graphs/instances can be generated in the **sdn.in** file automatically by using certain commands.

-To generate a ShortIsBad instance with *k* purple blocks and 4k+2 nodes (see Subsection 3.1 and Figure 3.1 in Thesis), use:
+To generate a ShortIsBad instance with *k* purple blocks and 4k+2 nodes (see Section 3.1 and Figure 3.1 in Thesis), use:
 ```sh
 ./sdn generate shortIsBad k
 ```